BoundedByte/DuckDownloader/README.md

 If you'd like to have the script run once daily, you can modify the `<PATH/TO/DuckDownloader>` in [suggested_crontab](./suggested_crontab) and schedule it in your crontab, but make sure you know what you're doing.

+# Tools

+Programs under the tools directory will interact with your local archives to perform various fun tasks.
+All tools are designed to be executed from the repository's top-level directory, ie: `python3 tools/count_words.py` Use the `--help` argument for descriptions and options of each script.

 # In the Future (maybe)

 * Filter downloads by metadata matches such as: streamer, date range, title-regex